thuijskens/thuijskens.github.io/about.md

 ## Open-source

 - [stability-selection](https://github.com/scikit-learn-contrib/stability-selection): an implementation of the stability selection algorithm, compatible with the scikit-learn API and part of [scikit-learn-contrib](https://github.com/scikit-learn-contrib).
+- [scikit-hyperband](https://github.com/thuijskens/scikit-hyperband): an implementation of the hyperband algorithm for hyper-parameter optimisation, compatible with the scikit-learn API.